Ballganda/mkbx/README.md

 ;;Have to plug same keyboard into the same USB port I believe for HIDmacros ;;assignment to stay correct.
-May have to close and start HIDmacros again ;;when replugging a keyboard in...If only I could use a hotkey on my main ;;keyboard to toggle HIDmacros in mkbx setup when I dock my laptop etc that ;;would fix this.
+May have to close and start HIDmacros again ;;when replugging a keyboard in...If only I could use a hotkey on my main ;;keyboard to toggle HIDmacros on/off when I dock my laptop etc that ;;would fix this.

 ;;Is this likely to work for xyz use case and will I bug fix